sanvidhans/interview-docs/golang/coding-challenges.md

 ```

 ### 13. **Goroutine with Channels - Simple Example:**
-A basic example where a Goroutine sends data to a channel, and the main Goroutine receives and prints the data.
+**Challenge:** A basic example where a Goroutine sends data to a channel, and the main Goroutine receives and prints the data.

+**Solution:**
 ```go
 package main